Dr. Kanako Okuda Appointed to CSWE Council on Field Education

 If you’re ready to change lives, improve policies, organizations and communities, join us.
 With roots dating back to 1918, BU School of Social Work has more than 100 years of social work education history.
 We are committed to dismantling injustice and liberating possibilities as we educate the next generation of social workers.

-Learn about our top-ranked MSW degree, fully-funded PhD program, and wide-ranging professional education options.
+Learn about our top-ranked MSW, fully-funded PhD program, and professional development programs designed for every stage of your social work career.

 U.S. News & World Report Top Schools of Social Work